ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language Models: Limitations

 \section{Limitations}

-In terms of evaluation settings, we assume that in ViPlan-HH some privileged information is given to the VLM both when serving as a planner and as a grounder.
+In terms of method classes, we assume that in ViPlan-HH some privileged information is given to the VLM both when serving as a planner and as a grounder.
 This is because a scenario where the model has no information about where certain objects can be found would require a big amount of exploration.
-It is out of the scope of this work how to avoid using privileged information, but future directions should investigate how to lift this assumption, especially in the case of VLM-as-grounder, where PDDL is not easily extendable to unobserved predicates otherwise.
+It is outside the scope of this work to determine how to avoid using privileged information, but future directions should investigate how to lift this assumption, especially in the case of VLM-as-grounder, where PDDL is not easily extendable to unobserved predicates otherwise.

-In both settings, we also assume that the detection of when a high-level action has terminated is handled by the low-level controllers themselves, and the VLM is instead tasked with detecting its effects (or choosing the next action to take) within our benchmark.
-In principle, a VLM can also be used to detect the moment when an action terminates, as shown by \citet{du2023vision}.

-Furthermore, in VLM-as-planner we ask the VLM to produce an entire plan, but then execute only the first action of it, and replan from scratch at the following step.
-Asking for the full plan is likely still beneficial in the CoT case, but its usefulness remains to be measured, especially in the case of non-CoT prompting.
+We assume a hierarchical control interface where low-level controllers handle action execution and termination.
+Consequently, if an agent attempts an action whose preconditions are not met in the ground truth state, the execution is rejected, the state remains unchanged, and the agent receives feedback to trigger replanning; this aligns with standard TAMP architectures where infeasible refinements cause backtracking.
+Furthermore, we assume the low-level controller signals when an action has terminated, tasking the VLM solely with verifying the high-level effects or selecting the next step, although recent work suggests VLMs could also assist in detecting termination conditions~\citep{du2023vision}.

-More in general, ViPlan-HH presents non negligible stochasticity which could lead to fluctuations in the results, although these are averaged out by the 25 problems per split that we consider.
-Due to our computational budget and the large amount of models tested (see Appendix~\ref{app:resources} for a breakdown of all the computational resources needed for the experiments), we couldn't run multiple seeds for each experiment, but this would be advisable in future experiments with the benchmark.
+More in general, ViPlan-HH presents non-negligible stochasticity which could lead to fluctuations in the results, although these are averaged out by the 25 problems per split that we consider.
+Due to our computational budget and the large amount of models tested (see Appendix~\ref{app:resources} for a breakdown of all the computational resources needed for the experiments), we could not run multiple seeds for each experiment, but this would be advisable in future experiments with the benchmark.